-Add one-quart (four cups) of liquid chlorine bleach to the washer drum.
+Add 1 quart (4 cups) of liquid chlorine bleach to the washer drum.

 Do not add the distilled white vinegar with the chlorine bleach.
 The combination of products can produce toxic chlorine gas, which is dangerous in even small amounts.
 If you are sensitive to the odor of chlorine bleach, open windows to ensure good ventilation or turn on an exhaust fan in your laundry area if you have one.

 Allow the washer to run through its longest wash, rinse, and spin cycle.
 It is important that the chlorine bleach is completely removed before the next step.